Intro-CS-App-Dev-and-Deploy/Overview/README.md

 - What will your touch screen and physical buttons be doing
 - List the other interactions this app will have and when these will be available (clean & minimal GUI)

+Website Case Studies ("How do you convince another person, by reading a single page, your digital identity or app created is worth reading or using further?")
+- "Who Am I" Website Project
+- Promotion of Android App: Drawing Program or Music Program

-Note for assignments: the following must be drawn "exactly" in a case study (i.e. 1/2, 1/4, 1/5, etc.), then appear in canvas "exactly"
+Note for Android Assignments: the following must be drawn "exactly" in a case study (i.e. 1/2, 1/4, 1/5, etc.), then appear in canvas "exactly"

-Additional Case Studies
+Additional Case Studies (what users will see in an example )
-- *Choose 5 or 6 Case Studies to share in paper through Google Classroom but then also uploaded to repository, once made and shared*
+- *Note about submitting Case Studies*:
+  - submit an image of paper and save this into the Repository made for the Project
+  - export file from program, to be saved in Repository (i.e. MS Paint's .bitmap)
+- Any additional notes you have should be entered into the ReadMe.md file through Atom.io using <a href="https://github.com/MercersKitchen/Markdown-ReadMe-Documentation">GitHub Markdown</a>
+1. Hello World & Simple Counting (using formulae)
+2. Composite Images (Snow Globe, Measles, etc.)
+3. 3 by 3 Assignment including random colour with additional text, and images
+4. Drawing Program (including background song and sound effects using mouse)
+5. Music Program (including sound effects using key board and mouse)
+6. Final Project: using Ketai Library

 ### Websites